Barbeques, suspicion and song as Israeli soldiers break from Gaza war

 A stocky waiter runs out of the pizzeria.
 “Gaza?” he asks the small crowd as he looks up at the sky.

-The besieged enclave is about a dozen kilometres (about seven miles) away.
+The besieged enclave is about a dozen kilometres (seven miles) away.
 No one bothers to respond.

 I had been in Sderot a few hours earlier, a city located about a kilometre (0.6 miles) from Gaza, and had witnessed the bombardment of the area by Israeli forces.